 "Consumers should immediately stop using the recalled water bottles, take them away from children and contact Contigo for inspection instructions and a free replacement lid," the CPSC said in a recall notice.

-The recalled water bottles were sold between April 2018 through June 2019 and come in three sizes: 13 oz., 14 oz. and 20 oz. and included a variety of colors, materials and graphics.
-The recalled items were sold individually as well as in packs of two and three, according to a recall notice shared on Contigo's website.
+The recalled water bottles were sold between April 2018 through February 2020.
+They come in three sizes (13 oz., 14 oz. and 20 oz.) and included a variety of colors, materials and graphics.
+The recalled items were sold individually as well as in packs of two and three, according to Contigo.
 Additionally, the recalled products have a black spout base and a black spout cover.

-While Contigo did not immediately return Romper's request for further comment regarding the recall, the company issued a statement on its website.
-"As a leading innovator of water bottles, travel mugs and kids bottles, Contigo puts safety and quality first," the recall statement said.
-"As part of our commitment to consumer safety, Contigo, in partnership with the U.S. Consumer Product Safety Commission (CPSC), is voluntarily recalling the lids of the Contigo Kids Cleanable Water Bottle.
+In a statement on the company's website, Contigo said, "As a leading innovator of water bottles, travel mugs and kids bottles, Contigo puts safety and quality first.
+As part of our commitment to consumer safety, Contigo, in partnership with the U.S. Consumer Product Safety Commission (CPSC), is voluntarily recalling the lids of the Contigo Kids Cleanable Water Bottle.

-If you're concerned that you may have a recalled water bottle, Contigo has directed consumers to visit the company's website for more detailed information about the recall as well as a step-by-step guide on how to tell if your water bottle is included.
+If you're concerned that you may have a recalled water bottle, Contigo has directed consumers to visit the company's website for more detailed information about the recall as well as a step-by-step guide on how to tell if your water bottle.
 For further assistance, you can also call the Contigo customer service hotline at (888) 262-0622 Monday through Friday, 9 a.m. to 5 p.m.
 EST. According to the Contigo, refunds are available at point of purchase or you can order replacement parts by filling out their online form.